 From 1 April 2014, all employees with more than six months of seniority have the right to be informed of the reason for their dismissal.
 If the employer fails to inform the employee of the reason for dismissal, the employee can require the employer to give an explanation.
 If no (timely) explanation is provided, the employer owes a lump-sum civil fine of two weeks of salary.
 The employee is entitled to dispute the reason for dismissal before the labour court.

 Employment contracts are generally terminated through serving a notice period or the payment of an indemnity in lieu of notice.
 An employer does not require any authorisation to dismiss an employee (except for the dismissal of an employee representative or a prevention advisor, see below).
-As part of the recent Belgian labour law reform, notice periods for blue- and white-collar employees are now aligned for employment contracts taking effect from 1 January 2014.
-These notice periods are fixed by law and only depend on the employee’s seniority.
-They are expressed in weeks.
+As part of the recent Belgian labour law reform, notice periods for blue- and white-collar employees are now aligned for employment contracts taking effect from 1 January 2014, and depend only on the employee’s seniority.

 An employer can choose to either terminate an employment contract with the granting of a notice period or to terminate the employment contract immediately with the payment of an indemnity in lieu of notice.
 A combination of both, where the serving of a notice period is followed by the payment of an indemnity for the remainder of the notice period is also possible.
 If the employment contract is terminated with the payment of an indemnity in lieu of notice, no formalities need to be complied with; this is contrary to a termination through serving a notice period.

-It is common practice (especially for higher employees) that the parties to an employment contract would conclude a separation agreement stipulating, a.o. the amount of the indemnity in lieu and that the employee waives any other claim he may have.
+It is common practice (especially for higher-up employees) that the parties to an employment contract would conclude a separation agreement stipulating, i.e. the amount of the indemnity in lieu and that the employee waives any other claim he may have.

-There is no specific Belgian legislation governing whistle-blowing.
-However, the relevant case law is a good indicator of the admitted practices.
-Although the number of cases is very limited in Belgium, there is a clear willingness to insert whistle-blowing mechanisms in companies, in order to reach an appropriate balance between, on the one hand, the risk of late alerts and their influence on the working atmosphere and, on other hand, the need for transparency within companies.
-In addition, since it can involve the processing of personal data, whistle-blowing is subject to the provisions of the GDPR and of the Act of 30 July 2018 on the protection of privacy in relation to the processing of personal data.
-Protection must be provided for the whistleblower (against dismissal, discrimination, and harassment) and for the person against whom allegations have been made.
+Since whistleblowing can involve the processing of personal data, it is subject to the provisions of the GDPR and the Act on the protection of privacy in relation to the processing of personal data.
+Also, protection must be provided for the whistleblower (against dismissal, discrimination, and harassment) and for the person against whom allegations have been made.
 The latter must be informed immediately and has the right to access, rectify, or delete the personal data concerning him/her.